abdoullah-sherif/uber-data/README.md

 # uber-data-project
-    aim to manupilate and anlyze the data of ober trip with python by using pandas
+         Aim to manipulate and analyze the data of ober trip with python by using pandas